Case studies:

 Comment from survey participant.

 What’s more, the operational, cultural and behavioural improvements meant employee turnover reduced from 22% to 14%.
-The proportion of operational employees with more than 1 years’ service increased from 75% to 85%.
-Said Steve:
+The proportion of operational employees with more than one year’s service increased from 75% to 85%.

 “I’m thrilled with the employee retention metrics.
 Our people are more engaged and involved, and we’ve a significant saving in terms of lost training, skill and expertise.
 Due to our ongoing growth, we have 140 vacancies currently, and I’m proud of our improvements in attracting and keeping talented staff.”